Discover the Google feature that could transform how we approach Search & Display retargeting within Google Ads.

 The key limitations of this feature relate to the fact that it will only use signed-in data taken from Google accounts, which does limit the targeting pool.
 However, when you consider the fact that there are an estimated one billion gmail users alone globally, then this caveat becomes less consequential.

 Looking at the future, Google is fundamentally in a better position to challenge Facebook’s hold across the ‘logged-in’ user journey.
 To a certain degree, this requires a shift in mindset; cross-device retargeting will fundamentally change how advertisers approach retargeting journeys.
 Marketers are empowered to deliver messaging in line with a definitive user narrative in mind, and we’re likely to see more sequential-style ads being leveraged.
-Lazy assumptions around the value of a mobile click should be dispelled, as we enter a new era of possibility for AdWords advertisers.
+Lazy assumptions about the value of a mobile click should be dispelled, as we enter a new era of possibility for Google Ads advertisers.